Everything you need to know to get set up and get the most out of it.

 Use the + Log training button to add a manual session.

-Go to Wellbeing → Habits and click the + button to create a new habit.
+Go to Wellbeing โ Habits and click the + button to create a new habit.

 Give it a name, choose how often (daily, weekly, specific days, or X times per day), and optionally set an auto-complete trigger.

 Auto-complete means FitMesh will tick the habit off for you when it detects you have done it.
 For example, a "Gym session" habit can auto-complete whenever a strength workout syncs.
+Available auto-complete triggers include workout types (strength, running, cycling, etc.), Sleep (ticks when sleep data meets your hour target), Drink Water (ticks when you hit your daily water target), and Daily Steps (ticks when your synced step count meets the target set in the habit's Target Value field โ defaults to 10,000 steps if not set).

-Habits that require multiple completions per day — like "drink water 8× daily" — track a count rather than a simple yes/no. Set your daily target and log each completion separately.
+Habits that require multiple completions per day โ like "drink water 8ร daily" โ track a count rather than a simple yes/no. Set your daily target and log each completion separately.

-Each habit shows a rolling 7-day and 30-day compliance percentage alongside the streak — useful for seeing consistency over time, not just whether you're on a current run.
+Each habit shows a rolling 7-day and 30-day compliance percentage alongside the streak โ useful for seeing consistency over time, not just whether you're on a current run.

 Tick habits off manually for anything FitMesh cannot detect automatically.